PonPon7/reconnectv2/README.md

 4. **RLHF (Reinforcement Learning with Human Feedback) Integration**
    - **Feedback Workflow**:
      - Each response can be flagged as **inappropriate** or **unsatisfactory**.
-     - Users have the option to provide **complex feedback** via a multi-Dimensions workflow.
+     - Users have the option to provide **complex feedback** via a multi-Dimensions Rating workflow.
 This feedback is collected and used for RLHF in future model iterations.
-   - **YLF Feedback Modal**:
+   - ***YLF Feedback Modal***:
      - A **medium-complex LLM rating form** built with:
        - Multiple **rating dimensions**
        - **Justifications** for scores